franciscoxavier04/pm-BIM/docs/glossary/README.md

 ### Meetings

 In OpenProject Software, Meetings is defined as a [module](#module) that allows the organization of meetings.
 The module has to be activated in the [project settings](#project-settings) by a project admin in order to be displayed in the side navigation.
-You can choose between classic meetings and dynamic meetings.
-Please note that only dynamic meetings will remain available in the long term.
+You can choose between classic meetings, one-time meetings and recurring meetings.
+Please note that classic meetings will be deprecated in the long term.
 [See our user guide for more information on Meeting management in OpenProject](../user-guide/meetings/).

 ### Member